-Shampa Das is a Senior Lecturer in the antimicrobial pharmacodynamics and therapeutics group.
+Shampa Das is a Professor of Antimicrobial Therapeutics and Deputy Head of the Department Pharmacology and Therapeutics.
 She is an experienced Clinical Pharmacology Scientist with 17 years' experience in the pharmaceutical industry and has extensive expertise in using PK/PD for developing clinical pharmacology and dose strategies.

 Through interactions with different regulatory agencies during the drug development process, and participation in EMA workshops, Shampa Das has a strong experience and understanding of how PK/PD can be used to inform critical dosage decisions.
 Special areas of interest are in antimicrobial drug development.
 In particular design of robust PK/PD packages which will inform dose decisions during the clinical phases and support regulatory submissions.
 The development and understanding of paediatric doses, and optimisation of dose adjustments for special populations.